conveyal/analysis-backend/README.md

 # Analyst

-This is the server component of Transport Analyst version 2.
+This is the server component of Conveyal's analysis platform.

 ## Setup